Covid 19 coronavirus: Jacinda Ardern's big call tomorrow - ready for alert level 2?

 * Swamped: Police fear mayhem on streets, crowded bars in level 2

-* Level 2 comes earely?
+* Level 2 comes early?
 Aucklanders flock to waterfront, beach suburbs packed

 * Latest developments and essential information